kottapar/node-mongo-crud/README.md

 VM Pre-requisites
 -----------------

 We would require a VM with Docker installed to get started.

 Run `git clone https://github.com/kottapar/node-mongo-crud.git` to clone this repo.

 As this is a project for demonstration, the example.env file is saved.
 Run `mv example.env .env` and edit the parameters if required.

-For the Travis pipeline in production we'll be encrypting the .env file using the Travis gem which can be installed using `gem install travis -v 1.8.10 --no-rdoc --no-ri`.
-More info [here](https://docs.travis-ci.com/user/encrypting-files/)
+For the Travis pipeline in production we've encrypted the .env file using the Travis gem which can be installed using `gem install travis -v 1.8.10 --no-rdoc --no-ri`.
+More info can be found [here](https://docs.travis-ci.com/user/encrypting-files/)

 Build the docker image
 ----------------------